GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Introduction

-Over the last few years, graph neural networks (GNNs) have received increasing attention among various types of deep learning models.
-As graphs can represent many non-structured data that do not fit into structured formats (e.g., images, or texts), they are successfully being used in various data-mining fields, such as social network user clustering~\cite{social_gnn}, protein analysis~\cite{protein_predict}, physics~\cite{physics_gnn}, to even traditional machine learning problems~\cite{image_gnn, nlp_gnn}.

-Following a few pioneering GNN algorithms~\cite{spectral, chebnet, gcn}, various algorithms have been proposed~\cite{graphsage, graphsaint, gat, gin} that capture different aspects of the knowledge within graph data.
-Such development of the algorithms was followed by the advance of the training software frameworks which provide higher throughput as well as convenient interfaces for implementation~\cite{pyg, dgl, roc}.
+Over the last few years, graph neural networks (GNNs) have attracted increasing attention among various deep learning tasks.
+As graphs can represent many types of non-structured data that do not fit into structured formats (e.g., images, or texts), they are widely used in various fields, such as social network user clustering~\cite{social_gnn}, protein analysis~\cite{protein_predict}, physics~\cite{physics_gnn}, and even traditional machine learning problems~\cite{image_gnn, nlp_gnn}.
+Since the initial establishment of a few pioneering GNN algorithms~\cite{spectral, chebnet, gcn}, various algorithms have been proposed~\cite{graphsage, graphsaint, gat, gin} that capture different aspects of the knowledge within graph data.
+The development of these algorithms was also accompanied by advancements in the training frameworks that provide higher throughput and convenient interfaces for implementation~\cite{pyg, dgl, roc}.

-One classic challenge of GNN training is its large memory requirements~\cite{distdgl} and extreme communication overhead.
-Because the real-world graph datasets can incorporate billions of vertices and even more edges~\cite{leskovec, ogb}, the intermediate representations become too large for learner devices (e.g., GPUs) to hold in their device memories, and the communication amount is huge.
-The memory problem is often handled by deploying multiple GPUs to recruit more memory capacity~\cite{roc, distdgl, distdglv2, agl, aligraph, neugraph, neutronstar, p3, pagraph, bgl}, which sometimes span over multiple servers.
-The cost of communication is tackled by many efficient frameworks~\cite{sancus,distmemoryfg,bytegnn}, especially in the data management field.